 How To Move To Mexico – Perfecto

-I live in San Miguel de Allende, a town Condé Nast Traveller named – get this – “Best Small City in the World” five times – not bad (OK, a bit of an overstatement but I’ll take it).
-SMA is in the middle of the country, (high desert), is known for its culture, old-world colonial architecture, music, art, gourmet & street food, roof bars, and wonderful people.
+I live in San Miguel de Allende, a town Condé Nast Traveller named – get this – “Best Small City in the World” five times – not bad (OK, a bit of an overstatement, but I’ll take it).
+SMA is in the middle of the country (high desert) and is known for its culture, old-world colonial architecture, music, art, gourmet & street food, roof bars, and wonderful people.
 Plus, it has two international airports, each about 90 minutes away.
-The world-class Mexico City is less than four hours away by luxury bus.
+The world-class Mexico City and its two airports are about four hours away by luxury bus or private van.

 How To Move To Mexico

 Why move to Mexico?
-Eight reasons.
+Nine reasons.

 - The cost of living is 50% of, say, Chicago.